River and Floodplain Management Section

 News and features

-- Snoqualmie Valley Trail closures at Sinnema Quaale project: sign up for email updates!
+- Snoqualmie Valley Trail closure extended to December 2015 for Sinnema Quaale project - sign up for email updates!

 Capital Improvement Projects

 Projects are designed to reduce risks to public health and safety, protect infrastructure and provide habitat components in compliance with natural resource regulations.